Police seek help identifying suspects in $24,000 fraud case//Suspects à identifier dans une affaire de fraude de 24 000$

 Please see photo below provided by investigators.

-If you know the identity of this person please contact the Ottawa Police Service at 613-236-1222 Ext 6561 or Crime Stoppers toll-free at 1-800-222-8477 (TIPS).
+If you know the identity of the individual please contact the Ottawa Police Service at 613-236-1222 Ext 8906 or Crime Stoppers toll-free at 1-800-222-8477 (TIPS).
 Remember Crime Stoppers does not subscribe to call display, we will not ask your name or record your call and you are not required to testify in court.
 If your information leads to their identity, you could qualify for a cash reward of up to $2000.
 You can follow us on Facebook, YouTube and Twitter.

 Scams and Fraud